Updated: Jun 13

 Let's see the lesson in context.
 Listen to this episode Juan asks people in the streets of Valencia, Spain to introduce themselves.
 Take notes of the information you consider important and listen carefully to identify the vocabulary learned. ¡Buena suerte!

 Now if you have watched the video several times and checked the vocabulary, it is time you practice everything you have learned with these Spanish quizzes.
 Remember you can repeat them as many times as you want and even print them.
 When you finish you will be able to introduce yourself in Spanish quite confidently.
+For extra activities visit our store online!
 Word bank: vive, barista, Camila, años, diseñador, refinería, Ecuador, es, edad, leche,

 1. Alejandro tiene 25 ______.